walshw/spookulator/README.md

 ## Work In Progress

-**Once a minimal viable product has been achived this will be updated with directions for using the site
+**Once a minimal viable product has been achived this will be updated with directions for using the site!**